terefang/odd6rpg/core/400-magic.md

 *Reverse: Banishment —* Effect of returning summoned creatures to their plane of existence.
 Banishment has a penalty equal to the creature's ability level.
 A caster can attempt Banishment on unsummonable entities with a +5TN penalty on the casting roll.

 \pagebreak

+## Specific Notes

+### Haste

+Each Level of Haste allows a character to add +1d to initiative and ignore 1d of multiaction penalties.

+\pagebreak